Have you left it to the last minute and need some expert tips to pass your Theory Test? Don't worry, we're here to help!

 - Make sure you recap the hardest topics such as stopping distances, reflective studs, essential documents, emergency vehicles and safety in your vehicle.

-- Make sure you're passing at least 5 Mock Tests consecutively and have at least 5 minutes to spare at the end of each one.
+- Make sure you're passing at least 5 mock Theory Tests consecutively and have at least 5 minutes to spare at the end of each one.

-- Make sure you are flagging any difficult questions and revisit them at the end.
+- Make sure you are flagging any difficult theory questions and revisit them at the end.

-- Read each question carefully, then read the answer choices, and then read the question again to ensure you answer correctly!
+- Carefully read each Theory Test question and answer choices, and then read the question again to ensure you answer correctly!
 We advise you spend around 1 minute per question.

 What do I need to take to the Theory Test with me?

-You’ll need your UK provisional driving licence with you to be allowed to take the test.
+You’ll need your UK provisional driving licence with you to be allowed to take the Theory Test.
 So, make sure you know where it is as a new one can take up to 15 days to arrive!

 You can’t take any personal items into the test room with you.
 Here’s what you can’t take in with you.